EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 First we will use `simple_logging.ino` to collect data from the Mayfly data logger's built-in sensors.
   1. Set up your logger and board settings to give your logger a name, set your time zone, logging interval, and confirm the version of your Mayfly.
 For now let's select a short logging interval (1-2 minutes) so we can see what's happening on our board.

-  [FIX ME: Image below needs to be updated!]
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/simple_logging_boardsettings.png" width="600">

   2. Set up the `platformio.ini` file in the root directory of your repository (you may need to copy one from [LearnEnviroDIYcode](https://github.com/EnviroDIY/LearnEnviroDIYcode)).
 Save the .ini file.

-  [FIX ME: Image below needs to be updated!]
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/simple_logging_ini.png" width="600">
   3. Build/compile and upload your sketch.
   4. View your logger output using the serial monitor (note: `serialBaud = 115200`).